AccedePro/PruneEnd/README.md

 # PruneEnd
 Just a simple Python script to automatically delete end region files.
+This works on Minecraft Java Edition Version 1.14-1.16.*

 This script deletes all region files that contain the outer end islands and is designed for survival servers where regeneration is neccessary for all players to access good loot.
 It is intended for use on a fairly large survival server that runs 24/7, as it is to automate the resetting of the end dimension's outer islands.